Top 10 DAST tools in 2026: APIs, CI/CD & business logic

 🔍 Features

-● GraphQL-Native Security Testing: Escape is purpose-built for GraphQL, sending context-aware queries that reflect real application logic, uncovering vulnerabilities legacy DAST tools miss.
+● GraphQL-Native Security Testing: Escape is purpose-built for GraphQL, sending context-aware queries that reflect real application logic, uncovering vulnerabilities that legacy DAST tools miss.

 ● Risk-Based Vulnerability Prioritization: Escape ranks findings by business impact and exploitability, enabling focused remediation.
 Explore Prioritization Funnel.